 (Declared as Deemed to be University u/s 3 of UGC Act.
-1956) Visakhapatnam-45.
+1956) Visakhapatnam - 45.

-Course Code: MOP 844 Course Title: Quality Management Semester: IV Course Type: Elective Credits: 3 Home Programme(s):MBA Batch/AcademicYear: 2020-22 Course Leader: Prof. Ch.
+Course Code: MOP 844 Course Title: Quality Management Semester: IV Course Type: Elective Credits: 3 Home Programme(s):MBA Home Programme(s):MBA Batch/Academic Year: 2020-22 Course Leader: Prof. Ch.
 Venkataiah

 Quality is regarded as a vital component of every organization and will continue to remain important for improving organizational performance and achieving competitive advantage in a firm's industry be it a service or a manufacturing organization.
 Therefore, this course is designed to: